mesosphere/dcos-docs-site/pages/services/ops-guide/common-operations/index.md

 ### Prerequisites

-+ Enterprise DC/OS 1.10 or newer.
++ Enterprise DC/OS 1.10 or newer
-+ A DC/OS SDK-based service with a version greater than 2.0.0-x.
++ A DC/OS SDK-based Service with a version greater than 2.0.0-x
 + [The DC/OS CLI](https://docs.mesosphere.com/latest/cli/install/) installed and available.
 + The service's subcommand available and installed on your local machine.
   + You can install just the subcommand CLI by running `dcos package install --cli <service-name>`.